Is Vitiligo Contagious in India? Demystifying the Fact from the Myth

 Talk to top dermatologist at MFine and learn how to self-manage and treat Vitiligo!

 Q1.
-Is vitiligo an autoimmune disease or not?
+Is vitiligo an autoimmune disease?

 Yes, vitiligo is an autoimmune disease where the body’s immune system attacks the pigment cells (melanocytes) in the skin.
 This disease is usually progressive.
 With time, the white or discoloured patches may spread to other areas of the body and become more extensive.

-Q2.
+Q4.
 Can vitiligo be cured?

 At present, vitiligo has no known cure.
 However, it is not life-threatening and can be managed with the right vitiligo treatment in India and a helpful support system.

-Q3.
+Q5.
 Is surgery for vitiligo helpful?

 No, vitiligo surgery is not always necessary to correct the condition.
 Some babies could have conditions that pose a risk to their health and, therefore, require vitiligo surgery.
 This is only if the vitiligo symptoms in babies are aggressive.
 In other cases, surgery may be done solely for cosmetic reasons and is not always viewed as essential.
 You should consider vitiligo surgery cost before deciding to go ahead with this option.

-Q4.
+Q6.
 What is vitiligo’s treatment for children?

 Vitiligo can be treated in children by following these best-practices:

-Q5.
+Q7.
 What are the medicines for vitiligo treatment at home?

 There are many home treatments available for vitiligo.
 One of the most common natural medicines for vitiligo treatment is the use of turmeric along with mustard oil to stimulate the pigmentation of the skin.
 However, these natural remedies have not been proven.

 For those searching for ‘is vitiligo a contagious disease’, it is not an infectious disease and is not contagious.
 It cannot spread through touch.
+However, vitiligo can spread from one area of the body to another in an affected person.
+There are multiple causes for this genetic factors, stress, hormonal imbalances, exposure to certain materials, liver/kidney diseases etc.

 Is vitiligo contagious in India?
 No. Vitiligo is an autoimmune disease – which means that its occurrence is not in your control.
 It is a normal health issue that can happen to anyone at any age without any fault of their own.
 This is something most people don’t understand, leading them to experience self-esteem issues and by extension, poor quality of life.